PeppeL-G/course-material/src/lectures/git-synching/README.md

 If you want some more practice, you can also try [Learn Git Branching](https://learngitbranching.js.org/) (the parts about using a remote repository).

 ## Recommended reading
-[Pro Git](https://git-scm.com/book/en/v2) by *Scott Chacon* and *Ben Straub*.
-It is available for free online in multiple different formats.
+If you want to learn more about branches in Git, read the following chapters from [Pro Git](https://git-scm.com/book/en/v2) by *Scott Chacon* and *Ben Straub* (available for free online in multiple different formats):

 * [Chapter 2: Git Basics](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)
   * The parts about using a remote repository (`git clone`, `git pull`, `git push`, ...)